Travel Europe Within Budget

 Snag a deal on a place to stay for around 30 dollars each night.
 Wander to Charles Bridge, explore Old Town Square, and check out the majestic Prague Castle.

 Europe is filled with free and low-cost attractions that allow you to discover its culture and history without spending a penny.
-Some of the most prestigious places on the continent, such as the Eiffel Tower in Paris or the Colosseum in Rome, can be seen free from the outside.
-Free walking tours are also offered in cities such as London, Berlin, and Amsterdam, where local guides present the destination’s history and culture.
-Museums and galleries tend to have free admission days or discounted rate tickets for young people and students, so check their calendars in advance.
+Some of the most prestigious places on the continent, such as the Eiffel Tower in Paris or the Colosseum in Rome, can be seen from the outside.
+Free walking tours are also available in cities such as London, Berlin, and Amsterdam, where local guides provide an in-depth presentation of the destination’s history and culture.
+Museums and galleries often offer free admission days or discounted tickets for young people and students, so be sure to check their calendars in advance.

 Insider Tips

-- Venture to less crowded spots like Albania or Latvia to save some bucks when traveling.
+- Venture to less crowded destinations, such as Albania or Latvia, to save money on your travels.

-- Get ahead of the game by booking stays and fun stuff, bagging them cheaper rates.
+- Get ahead of the game by booking stays and activities in advance, securing them at lower rates.

-- Chill in one place longer: it cuts down on spending, and you get to dig into the culture.
+- Chill in one place for longer: it cuts down on spending, and you get to immerse yourself in the culture.

 Resources for Budget Travel